Dr. Christopher (On Sabbatical until Dec 31/15 and will not return) Alcantara

 He has written two books, Negotiating the Deal: Comprehensive Land Claims Agreements in Canada (UTP: 2013) and Beyond the Indian Act: Restoring Aboriginal Property Rights (MQUP: 2010), the latter of which was coauthored with Tom Flanagan and Andre Le Dressay (the french translation is here).
 He has published papers in Canadian Journal of Political Science, Canadian Public Administration, Canadian Public Policy, Electoral Studies, Journal of Elections, Public Opinion, and Parties, Public Choice, Publius: Journal of Federalism, Regional and Federal Studies, and Urban Affairs Review, among others.

-His research was a finalist for the Donald Smiley Prize in 2014, the Donner Prize in 2011 and the McMenemy Prize in 2013 and has won the J.E.
+His research was a finalist for the Donald Smiley Prize in 2014, the Donner Prize in 2011 and the McMenemy Prize in 2013 and has won the 2014 ICCS Pierre Savard Award, the 2014 Canadian Studies Network-Réseau d'études canadiennes Prize for the best book in Canadian Studies, the J.E.
 Hodgetts Award for best article in the journal, Canadian Public Administration, and the David Watson Memorial Award for "the paper published in the Queen's Law Journal judged to make the most significant contribution to legal scholarship.”

 His google scholar page is here.